GOOD HOSPITAL PRACTICE

 If the definition is to apply to both types of care, then "care of individuals" must be separated from "care of populations" with "or", i.e. not connected by an "and".

-A supply service has characteristic properties - i.e. features.
-The characteristics of the supply either fulfill the requirements or not (qualitatively) or to a certain degree (quantitatively).
+A supply service has characteristic properties - in other words, features.
+The characteristics of the supply either fulfil the requirements or not (qualitatively) or to a certain degree (quantitatively).
 This can then be tested or measured.

 The IQTiG's definition removes from the definition of quality the object of consideration and its characteristics that are ultimately to be measured or tested.
 How is that supposed to work?